 - Emergency Number:

 - 112 for Police, Fire Brigade and Ambulance

-It’s useful to bear in mind that we campervanned through Spain in the winter months – we had mainly sunny days – as you can see from the photos but still needed winter clothes and layers at times.
+It’s useful to bear in mind that we campervanned through Spain in the winter months.
+We had mainly sunny days, as you can see from the photos, but still needed winter clothes and layers at times.